Scammers dont only start their conversations online.

-Protect your Secure Code like you would a password or PIN
+Remember to protect your Secure Code like your password or PIN

 To protect the security of your accounts, never disclose your Secure Code – or any St.George Internet Banking access codes – to others.

-- Keep all access codes (e.g. ATM password, card PIN, Internet Banking password, Secure Code we send to your mobile) secret and secure.
-We’ll never ask for this information over the phone or on email.
+- Keep all access codes (e.g. Card PIN, Internet Banking password, Secure Code we send to your mobile) secret and secure.
+Never share this information over the phone or via email.

 - Never give a stranger remote access to your computer

-- If you're unsure, ask for a reference number and call back on a trusted number (i.e. phone book) to confirm if the call was genuine
+- If you receive a call requesting personal or security information, ask for a reference number and call the company back on a trusted number (i.e. phone book) before you share any details

 - If you think you have provided your personal details to scammers, or given them access to your computer, contact us immediately on 13 33 30.